tairasoul/YADMB/README.md

 if you want a different, probably more stable music bot, check out [jagrosh's music bot](https://github.com/jagrosh/MusicBot)

+it's easier to use/setup than this one, and works better out of the box imo

 also, turns out there's another bot called [YADMB](https://github.com/TheTipo01/YADMB) made by [TheTipo01](https://github.com/TheTipo01) and made with golang instead of ts.

 go check it out!